 It’s hard to disagree with the statement that gamification is a hot topic right now.
 It definitely is for us at TalentLMS.

-This week we released a fantastic update for our LMS that allows you to incorporate gamification elements into your own online courses.
-You can try it out and play with it in your admin panel.
+This week we released a fantastic update for our LMS’s gamification features, which you can now incorporate into your own online courses.

 To become more knowledgeable and get some theoretical background on it, read those 10 gamification articles we found for you!